wimblerobotics/Robotics_Book/book/chapters/creating_a_custom_behavior.md

 There are a few ways to create a custom behavior for use in behavior trees.
 One way is to create a new class that inherits from one of the Behavior Tree nodes, and then implement the intended behavior in the `tick()` function.
 This is the method we will use in this example.
-There is also another way to create a custom behavior, which hass additional benefits.
+There is also another way to create a custom behavior, which has additional benefits.
-I'llexplore that other way later in this book.
+I'll explore that other way later in this book.

 Let's begin by creating a simple behavior called ***BlinkLight*** that pretends to blink a light some number of times This behavior will be implemented as a behavior tree action which receives, as a parameter,